-The Principal undertakes to provide the Contractor’s specialists with office premises and all necessary working facilities at the Principal’s expense, such as computer per each specialist, shared fax machine, shared printer and copy machine, e-mail, IDD and international telephone line only for authorized representative of the Contractor at the contractor’s expense, personal protective equipment and work overalls.
-Videoconferences and electronic messages associated with the on-site available services, as well as IDD and DDD telephone calls made to the suppliers of equipment and services upon the Principal’s request shall be paid by the Principal.
+The Principal undertakes to provide the Contractor’s specialists with office premises and all necessary working facilities at the Principal’s expense, such as computer per each specialist, shared fax machine, shared printer and copy machine, and also e-mail and international telephone line only for authorized representative of the Contractor at the Contractor’s expense, personal protective equipment and clothing.
+Videoconferences and electronic messages associated with the on-site available services, as well as DDD telephone calls made to the suppliers of equipment and services upon the Principal’s request shall be paid by the Principal.

-The Principle undertakes to provide each Contractor’s Permanent Representatives and its family members and each assigned expert with family houses or single units in Morvarid Camp with a kitchen, bathroom with a bath and shower, including, cold and hot water, toilet, one-man bedroom with air conditioners as well as with equipment as per Appendix 13.
+The Principle undertakes to provide each Contractor’s permanent Specialist and its family members and each assigned expert with family houses or single units in Morvarid Camp with a kitchen, bathroom with a bath and shower, including, cold and hot water, toilet, one-man bedroom with air conditioners as well as with equipment as per Appendix 13.
 In case of the equipment failure, its repair and replacement shall be performed at the expense of the Principal.

 The Principal undertakes to provide each Contractor’s expert sent to Tehran with an apartment or a single room in a four-star hotel with the similar equipment.

-In case of the Contractor’s specialist staying at RF trade representation area in Tehran, the Contractor’s rental expenses shall be paid by the Principal in the amount of single room price in a four-star hotel against an invoice submitted by the Contractor.
+In case of the Contractor’s specialist staying at RF trade representation area in Tehran, the Contractor’s rental expenses shall be paid by the Principal in the amount of single room price in a four-star hotel against evidence document submitted by the Contractor.

 Assigned specialists are supposed to make their meals at their own expenses with the ready-made furniture in the kitchen.
 Besides, the dispatched specialists are entitled to have their meal at their own expenses at the public canteen of the Principal.

-The Principal shall, at the Principal’s expense, timely meet and see off the dispatched specialists and permanent representative’s family members at the Tehran International Airport and Bushehr domestic airport, as well shall take care of their luggage and provide for the Contractor’s specialist transfer between residential area and Bushehr NPP site and over Bushehr NPP site territory (see Appendix 13).
+The Principal shall, at the Principal’s expense, timely meet and see off the dispatched specialists and permanent representative’s family members at the Tehran International Airport and Bushehr domestic airport, and provide for the Contractor’s specialist transfer between residential area and Bushehr NPP Site and over Bushehr NPP Site territory (see Appendix 13).

-Technically fit transport vehicles (bus) with drivers shall be provided for the assigned specialists’ travel to the working place on BNPP site and back to the residence place in Bushehr before the beginning and after ending of a working day.
+Technically fit transport vehicles (bus) with drivers shall be provided for the assigned specialists’ travel to the working place on BNPP Site and back to the residence place in Bushehr before the beginning and after ending of a working day.

 In Tehran, the Principal shall ensure the Contractor’s specialist transportation to their workplaces and back to their residence place before the beginning and after ending of a working day.

-Assigned experts, permanent representative and family members shall be provided with medical services out patiently at Shahed polyclinic in Morvarid camp, in Bushehr and in Tehran at the Principal’s expense.
+Assigned experts, permanent representative and family members shall be provided with medical services out patiently at Shahed polyclinic in Morvarid camp as well as assistance on receiving medical services in Bushehr and Tehran cities.
 The services like installation of dentures and glasses purchasing for the Contractor’s assignees shall be effected at their own expense.
 The assigned specialist and family member with acute pain or serious illness will be transported to emergency hospital of the Principal as quickly as possible.
 The expenses for hospital treatment will be reimbursed by the Contractor.
-If an injury occurs to the Contractor’s specialist during the working time due to the Principal’s fault, all the expenses associated with the medical treatment, prosthetic appliance and material compensation for the health injure of the Contractor’s expert are to be covered by the Principal (See Appendix 13).
+If an injury occurs to the Contractor’s specialist during the working time due to the Principal’s fault, which has been recognized by the Parties, all the expenses associated with the medical treatment, prosthetic appliance and material compensation for the health injure of the Contractor’s expert are to be covered by the Principal (See Appendix 13).